Wok & Skillet

 Instructions

-• Place the whole chicken in a stockpot, then fill the pot with just enough water to cover the chicken.
+• Place the whole chicken in a stockpot, then fill the pot with just enough cold water to cover.

 • Add the carrots, onion, scallions and ginger to the pot.

-• Simmer over low heat for 3 to 4 hours, skimming the froth from the surface from time to time.
+• Simmer on low heat for 3 to 4 hours, partially uncovered, skimming the froth from the surface from time to time.

-• Allow to cool slightly, then remove the chicken and vegetables from the pot.
+• Allow to cool slightly, then carefully remove the chicken and vegetables from the pot.
+Discard the vegetables.
+You may choose to save some meat from the chicken to use in fried rice, soups, etc.

-• Pour through a fine mesh strainer, and into jars, containers or storage bags.
+• Pour the stock through a fine mesh strainer and into jars, containers or storage bags.

 Notes

-Chicken stock can keep in the fridge for about 1 week and for about 6 months in the freezer.
+• Chicken stock can keep in the fridge for about 1 week and in the freezer for about 6 months.

 Nutrition